peridio/peridiod/README.md

 ## Running with Docker

-You can debug using docker by generating an SSL certificta eand private key pair that is trusted by Peridio Cloud and pass it into the container.
+You can debug using docker by generating an SSL certificate and private key pair that is trusted by Peridio Cloud and pass it into the container.

 Building the container: